 - Integrate often – The more frequently teams integrate, the quicker they find problems.
 The harder it is to do, the more often they need to do it—eliminating impediments and adding automation along the way.
 This results in faster learning cycles and less rework.

 - Make integration results visible – When the integration process breaks, everybody should know how and why it broke.
-And when it’s fixed, new tests should be added to detect the problem earlier and prevent it from happening again.
+When it’s fixed, new tests should be added to detect the problem earlier and prevent it from happening again.

 - Establish common cadence – Integration points are easier when all the teams are moving at the same consistent rhythm.
-That’s why all iterations and PIs use the same cadence within an ART and/or Solution Train.
-If full CI can’t be accomplished during the course of an iteration, teams can make near-term tradeoffs on what can be integrated, while continuously improving their techniques and infrastructure toward this goal.
+If full CI can’t be accomplished during the course of an iteration, teams can make near-term trade-offs on what can be integrated, while continuously improving their techniques and infrastructure toward this goal.

-- Develop and maintain proper infrastructure – Effective continuous integration depends on the availability of test and staging environments (see Continuous Deployment).
+- Develop and maintain proper infrastructure – Effective continuous integration depends on the availability of test and staging environments.
 Infrastructure is, of course, an investment.
-But Lean-Agile Leaders take the long view, and make the investments necessary today to increase velocity for the marathon ahead.
+But Lean-Agile Leaders take the long view and make the investments necessary today to increase velocity for the marathon ahead.

-- Apply supportive engineering practices – Continuous Integration is easier when the system is designed with those concerns in mind.
-Test-First development and designing for testability calls for better modularity and separation of concerns, as well as the use of primary interfaces and physical test points.
+- Apply supportive software engineering practices – Continuous integration is easier when the system is designed with those concerns in mind.
+Test-first development and designing for testability call for better solution modularity and separation of concerns, as well as the use of primary interfaces and physical test points.

-Learn More Dantar P. Oosterwal.
-The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
+Learn More Oosterwal, Dantar P. The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
 Kindle Edition.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises (Agile Software Development Series).
 Pearson Education.
 Kindle Edition.
-2007.
-Kim, Gene; Humble, Jez; Debois, Patrick; Willis, John.
+Kim, Gene and Jez Humble, Patrick Debois, John Willis.
 The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 IT Revolution Press.
 Kindle Edition.